Higgs-Portal Spin-1 Dark Matter with Parity-Violating Interaction: Summary

 \section{Summary}

-We introduce the spin-1 $U(1)_X$ gauged field $X$ with $Z_2$ odd dark parity for evading the current strong constraints for the kinetic mixing.
+We introduce the spin-1 $U(1)_X$ gauged field $X$ with $Z_2$ odd dark parity for evading the current strong constraints on the kinetic mixing.
 Then, $X$ becomes stable and a candidate for the dark matter.
-The lowest mass dimension of interaction is six, and the type is like Higgs portal.
+The lowest mass dimension of interaction is six, and the type is the Higgs portal.
 Two types of operators exist with the forms of $X^{\mu\nu}X_{\mu\nu}H^{\dagger}H$ (parity even) and $X^{\mu\nu}\tilde{X}_{\mu\nu}H^{\dagger}H$ (parity odd).

 We investigate this DM model by checking the DM relic density and direct detection constraint.
 For the relic density, the parity even operator contributes $s$-wave, whereas the parity odd operator contributes $p$-wave (suppressed).
 With the limit of null momentum transfer, the non-zero Wilson coefficients from the parity odd operator are free from the direct detection constraints.
-Interestingly, the strong constraints from the direct detection measurement on the parity even operator indicate turning on the parity odd operator to realize the DM relic density of the universe with $m_X < 1$~TeV.
-With $\Lambda/\sqrt{\tilde{C}} = 1$~TeV, our DM of $m_X \sim 400$~GeV can explain the DM relic density and is allowed from the LZ experiment.
+Interestingly, the strong constraints from the direct detection measurement on the parity even operator indicate turning on the parity odd operator to realize the DM relic density of the Universe with $m_X < 1$~TeV.
+With $\Lambda/\sqrt{|\tilde{C}|} = 2~\mathrm{TeV}/\sqrt{4} = 1$~TeV, our DM of $m_X \sim 400$~GeV can explain the DM relic density and is allowed from the LZ experiment.

 As DM can annihilate into $f\bar{f}$, $WW$, $ZZ$, and $hh$, there are cosmic ray signals that can be targeted from the indirect detection experiments.

 For UV physics, the vector DM mass appears by the spontaneous symmetry breaking of dark gauge $U(1)_X$ in the dark sector with a dark charged scalar boson taking a vacuum expectation value.
 Introducing the odd dark parity for the vector DM may require other mechanisms, and we leave this for future work.